GoodnessJames/alx-low_level_programming/0x0F-function_pointers/README.md

 - the opcodes is printed in hexadecimal, lowercase
 - each opcode is two char long
 - listing ends with a new line
-- printf and atoi function was used in this program
+- printf and atoi function is used in this program
-- atoi was used to convert the argument to an int
+- atoi is used to convert the argument to an int
 - If the number of argument is not the correct one, Error is printed, followed by a new line, with an exit status of 1
 - If the number of bytes is negative, Error is printed, followed by a new line, with an exit status of 2
 - Compiling with any flags is optional
-- To translate the opcodes to assembly instructions, udcli can be implemented.
+- Note: To translate the opcodes to assembly instructions, udcli can be implemented.